 - Disappointing their family

-Inpatient treatment or residential treatment allows women to live in the facility.
-Living in the facility provides around-the-clock care.
-Women with severe addictions who choose inpatient treatment have higher sobriety success rates.
-Some women prefer the safety and stability of inpatient care so they can focus only on overcoming addiction and healing from what led them there.
+Inpatient rehab or residential treatment allows women to live in the treatment center.
+Living in the rehab center provides around-the-clock care.
+Women with severe addictions who choose inpatient rehab have higher sobriety success rates.
+Some women prefer the safety and stability of inpatient care so they can focus only on overcoming substance abuse and healing from what led them there.

 - Polysubstance use disorder